How to Increase Email Reputation of Your Domain: SPF, DKIM

 - In the SPF section, click on Enable

-- Please plan several hours before your configuration is active (Internet propagation delay).
+- Factor in several hours for your configuration to become active (Internet propagation delay)

-If you send emails from other servers (if, for instance, you use a third-party service to write to your domain's mailing lists), you will need to add the mail server's coordinates (host, IP address) in the Advanced Settings section of the Email Authentication section of your cPanel.
+If you send emails from other servers (for instance, if you use a third-party service to write to your domain's mailing lists), you will need to add the mail server's coordinates (host, IP address) in the Advanced Settings section of the Email Authentication section of your cPanel.
 Consult your mail service provider for details.

 For DKIM information, consult: https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail